National Office Against Pornography and Illegal Publications: Organization

-The National Office for the Fight Against Pornography and Illegal Publications is affiliated to the Central Leading Group for Propaganda, Ideology and Culture.
+The National Office Against Pornography and Illegal Publications is affiliated to the Central Leading Group for Propaganda, Ideology and Culture.
 It is composed of 26 departments, including the Propaganda Department, the United Front Work Department, and the Political and Legal Affairs Commission.
 Its members are deputy ministerial-level leaders in charge of relevant departments.
-The office is located in the Publicity Department, and it is also known as the Office for the Fight Against Pornography and Illegal Publications of the Publicity Department.
+The office is located in the Publicity Department, and it is also known as the Office Against Pornography and Illegal Publications of the Publicity Department.
 The heads of the National Fight Against Pornography and Illegal Publications Working Group include the head of the Publicity Department.

-National Office for the Fight Against Pornography and Illegal Publications has the following offices:
+National Office Against Pornography and Illegal Publications has the following offices: